AffiliateThis/awsreacttest/README.md

 # awsreacttest
 test deployment on aws

-Ths is a test for deployment  on AWS see if I can make it work, then gradually fuix it.
+Ths is a test for deployment  on AWS see if I can make it work, then gradually add to it.